The412Banner/Banners-No-PC-Retroid-Overclock/README.md

 These overclocks are ONLY for the following devices:

-Retroid Pocket 5
+-Retroid Pocket 5

-Retroid Pocket Mini v2
+-Retroid Pocket Mini v2

-Retroid Pocket Flip 2 Snapdragon Variant
+-Retroid Pocket Flip 2 Snapdragon Variant

 ---------------

-Video guide how to Overclock your decice (all 3 listed above)
+Video guide how to Overclock your decice (all 3 listed above).

 https://youtu.be/tCKh-aK4APc?si=AjRQK1uAQA7iQq4p

-Video guide how to revert back to stock/unoverclocked
+Video guide how to revert back to stock/unoverclocked.

 https://youtu.be/jdpSaSUqQEU?si=utfubEEkLbJXC62E